Courses

 Th 9am-9:50am

-NURS 7916b, Acute Care of Children IILauren Flagg
+NURS 7916b, Acute Care of Children IIStaff

 This course, the second of two didactic courses, continues to examine specific clinical problems of acutely, critically, and chronically ill patients from infancy through adolescence.
 Emphasis is on pathophysiology, critical assessment strategies, diagnosis, and management including pharmacology of emergent health care problems within an interdisciplinary, family-centered model of care.
 This course also explores the scope of practice of pediatric nurse practitioners in meeting the needs of children with complex acute and critical conditions.
 Required of all pediatric nurse practitioner—acute care students in the final year.
 Two hours per week.
 Prerequisites: NURS 7912 and NURS 7914.
 2 Course cr

 This practicum, the second of two clinical courses, provides students with direct learning experiences in the coordination and delivery of advanced care from infancy through adolescence in a pediatric acute care setting.
 The clinical setting differs from the first-term experience.
 The focus of this course is on learning to assess, diagnose, and manage acute conditions and illnesses encountered in the pediatric acute care population.
 Under the guidance and supervision of the preceptor, the student develops advanced clinical skills, explores evidence-based research, and develops plans of care within the context of their patient’s culture and environment.
 Required of all pediatric nurse practitioner—acute care students in the final term.
-Sixteen hours per week in a clinical setting and two hours per week of simulation/clinical conference.
+Sixteen hours per week in a clinical setting and one hour every other week of simulation/clinical conference.
 Prerequisites: NURS 7912 and NURS 7914.
 6 Course cr

-NURS 9515b, Clinical DNP Practicum IElizabeth Molle
+NURS 9515b, Clinical DNP Practicum IStaff

 This course is the first in a series of three Clinical DNP Practica in which students gain experience in preparing for, developing, implementing, evaluating, and disseminating their DNP projects.
 In this first practicum course, students begin to engage and work with experts in the healthcare systems and agencies where they will conduct their projects.
 Students work with their outside experts and designated agency personnel to identify the systems opportunities and challenges related to project implementation and develop a plan to address them.
 This practicum prepares DNP students for the systems interactions involved in planning and executing clinical projects.
 The expected outcomes are: (1) an agreement with the agency for DNP project implementation, (2) engagement and planning activities with agency personnel involved in requisite protocols for project implementation, and (3) development of a relationship with an external expert.
 The expected outcomes are a signed agreement from their external expert, and a finalized written plan for DNP project implementation.
 This contains the plan for meeting all requisite protocols required by the agency, including appropriate human subject protocols.
 This course is required for all Clinical DNP students after successful completion of the year two fall term.
 3 Course cr